toybreaker/grinder/readme.md

 **How to use it?**
 ---
+- download/clone
+- npm install
+- copy jpegs > BIM
+- gulp
-download/clone, npm install, copy jpegs > BIM, gulp, look in BUM for grinded ones, and in BAM for squeezed ones!
+- look in BUM for grinded ones
+- and in BAM for squeezed ones!